top of page

 West Coast Wilderness Railway

-Whilst in Queenstown, we went on the West Coast Wilderness Railway, Rack and Gorge tour.
-This four and a half hour heritage steam train journey, departs daily from Queenstown, and travels deep into Tasmania’s western wilderness areas.
+While in Queenstown, we went on the West Coast Wilderness Railway, Rack and Gorge tour.
+This four-and-a-half-hour heritage steam train journey departs daily from Queenstown and travels deep into Tasmania’s western wilderness areas.

-The railway track was constructed in the 1890’s to transport copper from the Mt Lyell Mine in Queenstown to the port of Strahan, a total distance of 34 and half kilometres.
+The railway track was constructed in the 1890s to transport copper from the Mt Lyell Mine in Queenstown to the port of Strahan, a total distance of 34 and a half kilometres.

-The staff on board provide an interesting and entertaining commentary about the history of the railway and the local area.
+The staff on board provide interesting and entertaining commentary about the railway's and the local area's history.

 Stops along the Journey